Senior 10 min · March 05, 2026

 UseUse range(1, n+1) — stop is exclusive, so add 1

-UseUse range(start, stop, step) — step can be negative for reverse
+UseUse range(start, stop, step) — step can be any integer, including negative

 IfNeed to loop in reverse from N down to 1